OpenAgentsInc/wp-openpress-exporter/readme.txt

 = 1.0.0 =

-* Updated export format to support Ghost 2.x & 3.x
+* Updated export format to support OpenPress 2.x & 3.x
 * Updated slug to use user_nicename.
-* Upload/image URLs are now exported as relative paths compatible with Ghost.
+* Upload/image URLs are now exported as relative paths compatible with OpenPress.
-* The download archive now includes all images in a Ghost compatible directory structure.
+* The download archive now includes all images in a OpenPress compatible directory structure.
 * Added user profile image, updated name to use display_name, and updated the post feature image field.
 Props to badrihippo.

 = 0.5.6 =